gobwas/articles/instrumentation-in-go.en.md

 to instrument?
 Of course, you can write some vim's macros for this (actually I used to do them before), but let's look at alternatives.

-The good news is that merging hooks and checking them to be nil, as well as context specific functions are all quite patterned, so we can generate Go code for them without macros or reflection.
+The good news is that merging hooks and checking for nil, as well as context specific functions are all quite patterned, so we can generate Go code for them without macros or reflection.

 ## github.com/gobwas/gtrace

-**gtrace** is a command line tool that generated Go code for the tracing approach discussed above.

-**gtrace** suggests you to use structures (tagged with `//gtrace:gen`) with _hook_ fields and generates helper functions around them, so that you can merge such structures and call the _hooks_ without any checks for `nil`.
-It also can generate context aware helpers to call _hooks_ associated with context.
+**gtrace** is a command line tool that generates Go code for the tracing approach discussed above.
+It suggests you to use structures (tagged with `//gtrace:gen`) with hook fields and generates helper functions around them, so that you can merge such structures and call the hooks without any checks for nil.
+It also can generate context aware helpers to call hooks associated with context.

 Example of generated code [is here][github:gtrace:example].